 Think Different (But Similar)

 Throughout the history of the alternative protein movement, the industry has made one fundamental assumption: consumers always want a replica.
 Consumer adoption tells a different story, which is most prevalent with alternative milk.
 In the U.S., the leading market for plant-based products, plant-based milk commands a staggering 16% market share and growing.
-In Switzerland, plant-based milk is posing a serious threat to conventional dairy despite the term “milk” being illegal for foods of non-animal origin.
+In Switzerland, plant-based milk is posing a serious threat to conventional dairy despite the term “milk” being illegal for foods of non-animal origin1.
 One simple fact stands out: Rather than a replica, plant-based milk is trying to provide an alternative.
 An alternative simply tries to provide another choice, which may be different than the original but is nevertheless another option.
 Thus, alternatives can be highly varied once freed from the requirement to mimic the original.
 Oatly, the market leader, has a product with a taste nowhere close to conventional milk.
 Why do we never hear of a taste test between Oatly and conventional milk?
 Yet, consumers are moving away entirely from milk and switching to Oatly, particularly the younger generation.
-Mintel reported that 33% of the people surveyed aged 16-24 opted for plant-based milk varieties and 37% percent have reduced animal milk consumption.
-While the rising cost of living has impacted the sales of many food categories, the sales of alternative milk have stayed strong.
+Mintel reported that 33% of the people surveyed aged 16-24 opted for plant-based milk varieties and 37% percent have reduced animal milk consumption2.
+While the rising cost of living has impacted the sales of many food categories, the sales of alternative milk have stayed strong3.
 Oatly tastes great, whether it’s in cereal, a latte, or hot chocolate.
 It may not have comparable protein levels, but it doesn’t have lactose or cholesterol either.

 The brand messaging of the market leader, Oatly, trumpets its own merits rather than contrasting itself with animal milk.
 The tagline on the website reads simply “the original oat drink company”.
 Curious, that the leading plant-based milk doesn’t even mention the term “milk” in its top-level messaging.
 Delve deeper and we see that Oatly is all about oats, whether it’s signing their praises, describing their benefits, or renewing their commitment to the ingredient.
 The corporate profile states that “For over 25 years, we have exclusively focused on developing expertise around oats: a global power crop with inherent properties suited for sustainability and human health.”
 Oatly, through its distinct messaging, is making it clear that it is creating an alternative product category and it is disassociating itself from the history or benchmark of its conventional counterpart.
 In doing so, it is expanding the so-called dairy pie.
 This also provides latitude in the product development process with a greater license for innovation.
 As long as the product meets the criteria consumers seek, it’s viable, or even more desirable.
 Furthermore, it has the benefit of gaining new customers who are willing to try this ‘new’ category.
 As a result, providing an alternative can have advantages over creating a replica, if consumers bite (or drink).

 With dairy, there are also other factors at play.
 Accordingly to a Cargill survey, 35% of the people cited lactose intolerance as the main reason to move away from milk, with another 28% indicating dairy allergy or sensitivity as the culprit.
 These are clearly significant tailwinds.
 It is also worth noting that Oatly’s distinctive marketing approach is invariably influenced by packaging and labelling regulations that dictate how brands can market their products.
-For example, a 2017 ruling in the EU dictates that plant-based products such as oat milk, for example, were not allowed to use ‘regulated dairy designations’.
+For example, a 2017 ruling in the EU dictates that plant-based products such as oat milk, for example, were not allowed to use ‘regulated dairy designations’4.
 This context is essential as Oatly is a Swedish company and is thus required to follow these regulations.
 Nonetheless, the brand identity is driven by leadership vision and not regulation.
 When similar regulations and labelling restrictions targeted the plant-based meat industry, the tactic used was to continue using unrestricted words.
 Examples include Impossible Nuggets and Beyond Meat Tenders.
 However, the plant-based milk sector used this as an opportunity to create a league of its own.

 At the end of the day, consumers want great tasting products that are good for them and the planet at a reasonable price.
 Who said anything about a replica?
 An alternative may not just be good enough – it may be better because it tastes great but provides other features that consumers care about, such as nutrition and sustainability.
 It is also more likely to be easier to create, market and scale, and less likely to draw a challenge from conventional producers.
 That’s not to say that comparison can’t be made for the purposes of educating consumers.
 Even Oatly takes on the animal products industry with phrases such as “the post milk generation” and highlights its similarity with slogans such as “it’s like milk but made for humans”.
 But, there is no desire to create a replica.